GrenDrake/glulx-assemble/README.md

 | Local variable index   | `#2`         | A local variable by position.                                                  |
 | Named constant         | `MAX_LENGTH` | Created with the `.define` directive.                                          |

 There is also a special mnemonic `opcode` which allows the use of custom opcodes not known to the assembler.
 The word `opcode` may be immediately followed by `rel` to indicate that the last operand should be treated as a relative value akin to the jump directives in glulx.
-Next is the actual number to be used for the opcode followed by all the operands as normal.
+Next is the opcode number (or constant defined with the opcode number) followed by all the operands as normal.

 ```
 opcode 112 32             ; print a single space character
 opcode rel $20 some_label ; jump to "some_label"

+.define MY_STREAMCHAR 112
+opcode MY_STREAMCHAR 32             ; print a single space character
 ```

 ### Directives